Guide

 The routine is working when the pet recovers quickly, the owner feels less tense, and paw fur is easier to manage before it becomes obvious.
 You do not need a perfect trim to call the tool useful.
 You need a pattern that can be repeated without conflict.

-If the pet gets more resistant each time, the routine is not working yet.
-Shorten the session, change the setup, or pause home trimming.
-A good grooming tool should support cooperation.
-It should not become the reason paw care feels harder than before.
+If the pet becomes more resistant each time, the routine may need to be smaller.
+Shorten the session, change the setup, or pause home trimming until the next calm moment.
+A good grooming tool should support cooperation and make paw care feel easier to repeat.

 Battery Planning For Real Use